 What type of classes are offered?

 We offer partnered and solo classes, all taught by fantastic renowned instructors.
-Track classes are organized in 6 separate Lindy Hop leveled tracks.
+Track classes are organized in 6 separate Lindy Hop tracks.
 Special Topics classes are included in the event track pass but are also available à la carte.

 How do partnered classes work?